Elite50/e50-table/README.md

 #### `e50-table-row` `e50-table-row="string"`

 **Required**.
 Placed on a *different* HTML element than `e50-table`.
 This element will be repeated for each value in the data set, creating multiple child scopes.
-Works very similarly to [ngRepeat](https://docs.angularjs.org/api/ng/directive/ngRepeat).
+Works like [ngRepeat](https://docs.angularjs.org/api/ng/directive/ngRepeat).
 If a value is provided, it will be sought only by `e50-table` elements with the same value (allowing for nesting of multiple tables).

+#### `e50-table-row-end`

+Placed on a sibling element following the `e50-table-row` element.
+If provided, all elements starting with `e50-table-row` and ending with this element will be repeated for each row of the table.
+Works like `ng-repeat-start`/`ng-repeat-end`.

 #### `e50-data="expr:array|object"`